Equality

 We often call == the equality operator, and is the identity operator.
 Equality is a function that takes two arguments and returns a boolean.
 Its implementation depends on what class the inputs belong to.
 Identity also takes two arguments and returns a boolean, but its implementation is always the same: check that the two locations in memory match.

 Checking identity is always very fast.
 Consider two strings, each 100,000 characters long, that differ only on the last character.
-Checking relational equality would involve comparing each corresponding pair of characters, and wouldn’t return False until after checking all 100,000 pairs.
-Checking identity, on the other hand, involves just one comparison of two memory locations.
+Checking structural equality would involve comparing each corresponding pair of characters, and wouldn’t return False until after checking all 100,000 pairs.
+Checking identity, on the other hand, involves just one comparison of two memory locations: two numbers.

 On the other hand, identity is a very precise thing to check.
-Most of the time we’re really interested in equality.
+Most of the time we’re really interested in structural equality.
+E.g., do these two strings have the same characters in them, in the same order?

 Subtleties with identity on literals

-Let’s modify our example above just a bit:
+Let’s modify our example above just a bit and play with equality some.

 >>> a = 255